blaketeres/Boomerang-Delay-Plugin-VST-AU-/README.md

 * A simple delay plugin that offers millisecond and DAW bpm sync.
 * Still has some bugs, should be fixed soon.
+* Plugin files (VST3, VST, AU) are found in the zip file.

 ### Known issues ###